Apple Black Friday deals 2021: $159 AirPods Pro, $729 MacBook Air and more

-Apple Black Friday deals are here and going strong.
-And that means there are plenty of Black Friday deals on Apple products to be had, whether you're shopping for AirPods, an Apple Watch or MacBooks.
+Apple Black Friday deals are here and as ever they are pretty strong.
+Apple products don't get discounts very often, but there are plenty of Apple-centric Black Friday deals for you to enjoy. it doesn't matter whether you're after AirPods, MacBooks, or a brand new Apple Watch.

-Some of the best Apple Black Friday deals so far include the Apple Watch SE for its lowest price ever and the new AirPods Pro for just $159.
+Some of our favorite Apple Black Friday deals so far include the Apple Watch SE for just $219 and the AirPods Pro for $159 — the lowest prices we've ever seen them.
 You can also pick up the MacBook Air for just $729 while supplies lasts.

-Apple has announced its own Black Friday sale, but that only includes gift cards on future purchases when you buy select products like the iPhone, Apple Watch or iPad.
-That sale runs from November 26 to November 29.
+Apple even has its own Black Friday sale starting tomorrow, but that doesn't include any actual discounts.
+Instead the Apple Store is offering gifts cards to redeem against future purchases.
+That sale runs from November 26 and lasts until November 29.

 Apple Black Friday deals — today's top sales